Interest Capitalization

 | Credit deposit date | Yes | When the amount was applied to settle interest |

-Tax effect (both modes): The eligible portion counts as deductible interest paid for the year, even though no personal cash left your pocket.
+Tax effect: The eligible portion counts as deductible interest paid for the year, even though no personal cash left your pocket.

 Common questions

 Can I capitalize only the deductible portion?
-No. Like payments, capitalization is applied proportionally to deductible and non-deductible interest.
+No. Like payments, capitalization is applied proportionally to eligible and non-eligible outstanding interest.

 Is this the same as not paying interest?
-No. From the CRA's perspective, you've paid the interest (making it deductible) and taken a new loan.
+No. From the CRA's perspective, you've paid the interest and taken a new loan.

 Learn more